What? I can get osteoarthritis in my thirties!?

 Youth Sports Injuries and Osteoarthritis with Dr. Jackie Whittaker

 Dr. Jackie Whittaker recently joined Arthritis Research Canada as a Research Scientist of Musculoskeletal Rehabilitation.
 Her work focuses on the connection between youth sports injuries and early onset osteoarthritis, as well as OA prevention.
-Millions of Canadians currently live with the pain and disability of this disease and it is estimated that 1 in 4 will have osteoarthritis by 2035.
+Millions of Canadians currently live with the pain and disability of this disease and it is estimated that 12 million Canadians will have osteoarthritis by 2040.
 We sat down with Dr. Whittaker to learn more about her exciting field of research.

 What are your primary research interests?